Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval

-After confirming its attack performance in open set recognition, we further test ODFA in closed set recognition.
-Results are shown in Fig. \ref{cifar}.
-We can observe that our attack does not achieve the largest drop of top-1 accuracy when $\epsilon$ is small.
+We further test ODFA in image recognition.
+Results are shown in Figure~\ref{fig:cifar}.
+We observe that our attack does not achieve the largest drop of top-1 accuracy when $\epsilon$ is small.
 This can be explained by the adversarial target.
 The iterative least-likely class method aims to make the model mis-classify the adversarial example into the least-likely class.
 In comparison, our method does not increase the probability of a specific class.
 Although the confidence score of the correct class decreases, there are no competitors to replace the correct top-1 class which already has a high confidence score.
 Nevertheless, as for top-5 misclassification, the proposed method converges to a lower point than other methods.
 Since the value of the bias term $b$ for 10 classes is close, we ignore the impact of $b$.
-When our method converges, the original top-1 prediction $p = Wf$ become the lowest probability $p' = -Wf$.
+When our method converges, the original top-1 prediction $p = Wf$ becomes the lowest probability $p' = -Wf$.
 So the correct class is moved out of the top-5 classes quickly.
 When $\epsilon = 16$, the adversarial images generated by our method compromise the top-5 accuracy from $99.76\%$ to $0.76\%$.
 The attacked top-1 accuracy $0.06\%$ is also competitive to the result of iterative least-likely class method $0.03\%$.
-In summary, the proposed ODFA method reports competitive performance and is not evidently superior to the competing methods as the case in open set recognition.
+In summary, the proposed ODFA method reports competitive performance and is not evidently superior to the competing methods as the case in image retrieval (see Table~\ref{tab:cifar}).